 We all know the dangers of dirty water, but today we want to highlight the benefits of regularly drinking and having access to clean water.
-With its usual use for drinking, hygiene, recreation, and sanitation, water is our most precious global resource and the centers for disease control and prevention helps to ensure that it stays clear of all contaminants by outlining drinking water regulations.
+With its usual use for drinking, hygiene, recreation, and sanitation, healthy water is our most precious global resource and the centers for disease control and prevention help to ensure that it stays clear of all contaminants by outlining drinking water regulations.

 Water plays many roles in your body, including maintaining electrolyte balance and blood pressure.
 The human body is made up of about 60% water.
 The science surrounding drinking at least 8 glasses of water a day is unclear, but we know staying hydrated is important to your health and wellbeing.
 There are many health benefits to drinking clean water and here are some of the best ones to keep in mind:

 1. Balanced pH–The pH balance, also known as the acid-base balance, is the level of acids and bases in your blood at which your body functions best.
 Acidity and alkalinity are two things the human body is built to maintain.
 Therefore, drinking Alkaline water offers health benefits.
 It helps slow down the aging process, regulate pH levels, and prevent various chronic diseases.
 Alkaline water refers to neutralizing acid levels in the body, which normal water cannot do.
 For example, when a woman gets pregnant, she loses a substantial amount of alkaline minerals to the fetus.
 The alkaline water is a great way to keep the ph balanced during pregnancy and it helps with fertility.

 2. Healthy Skin and Nails–Collagen production and hydrated skin are a product of frequent, healthy water intake.
 With even mild dehydration, the skin can become vulnerable to skin disorders and premature wrinkling.